Dungeons & Dragons controversies: Wizards of the Coast relaxes restrictions

 In 1997, Wizards of the Coast purchased TSR.
 In the late 1990s, Wizards of the Coast started to reintroduce terminology in the 2nd Edition that TSR had removed.
-This shift was seen in books such as A Paladin in Hell (1998) and a Guide to Hell (1999).
-Peter Adkison, president of Wizards of the Coast, directed Monte Cook to start the reintroduction.
+This shift was seen in books such as A Paladin in Hell (1998) and Guide to Hell (1999).
+Wizards of the Coast president Peter Adkison directed Monte Cook to start the reintroduction.
 "Cook was very happy to bring demons and devils back.
 He felt that their removal had just been 'lip service' to the people who had complained, that if they picked up a Monster Manual and saw a gargoyle, they'd still think that the game had demons".
 These later supplements used both styles of terminology interchangeably as the bowdlerized names themselves had been part of the Dungeons & Dragons "mythology for almost a decade".
 The Guide to Hell added an in-universe explanation on the differing terminology: "Devils are by nature deceptive.
 One of the most common ways in which they muddy the waters of scholarship is by the use of several different names".

-In 2000, the 3rd Edition of the game was released and addressed demonology far more explicitly than materials from previous editions; however, relations and interactions with these creatures are explicitly said to be evil.
+In 2000, the 3rd Edition of the game was released and addressed demonology far more explicitly than materials from previous editions, but relations and interactions with these creatures are explicitly said to be evil.
 The "fervor surrounding Dungeons & Dragons had died down, which meant that the third edition of the game could experiment with new kinds of content without fear of controversy".

 Rulebooks with mature audience label

 In 2002 and 2003, Wizards of the Coast released two books with a mature audience label: the Book of Vile Darkness (2002) and the Book of Exalted Deeds (2003).

 The Book of Vile Darkness added "rules for things like alcohol and drug addiction, cannibalism, mutilation, sacrifice, and sexual fetishes. [...]
 There are some elements of the Book of Vile Darkness that haven't aged well, with some players objecting to the idea that all drug use or interest in sadomasochism makes a person inherently evil, but the content in the book was unlike anything that had been seen in print up until that point".
-Tracy Hickman, co-creator of Dragonlance, said the book was "cheap, trashy and demeaning" and stated, "every dark fear that mothers and clergy across America have about D&D is now, suddenly, true".
+Dragonlance co-creator Tracy Hickman said the book was "cheap, trashy and demeaning" and that "every dark fear that mothers and clergy across America have about D&D is now, suddenly, true".

 The Book of Exalted Deeds was the flip side of the Book of Vile Darkness and dealt with "the extreme elements of the good alignment".
 It included "ethical questions that most players might not be comfortable with including in their game" and "also dealt with aspects of real-world religion and tried to use them in the context of Dungeons & Dragons, such as stigmata".